CNAG-Biomedical-Informatics/pheno-ranker/docs/generic-json.md

         genre: genre
     ```

-    In the table below we show which parameters are needed depending on the format:
+    The table below summarizes which parameters are needed depending on the format:

     | Format      | Required properties | Optional properties | Pre-configured |
     | ----------- | ------------------- | ------------------- |  -----  |